Are You Accidentally Committing Tax Fraud? What to Know This Tax Season.

 High living expenses

 If you live or make purchases far beyond your financial means, this can be seen as suspicious.
-If you are receiving funds as gifts from family, using savings, or selling assets, it’s always best to keep a record of funds.
+If you are receiving funds as gifts from family, using savings, or selling assets, it’s always best to keep records.

 Specific items

-Checks, expenses, or deposits in high amounts or suspicious frequencies will raise red flags with an auditor.
+Checks, expenses, or deposits in high amounts or suspicious frequencies will raise red flags.

 What is the difference between tax evasion and tax avoidance?